 In 1946, the Culinary Institute of America was founded by Katharine Angell and Frances Roth.

-The National Defense Act Amendments of 1933 provides for the integration of Army National Guard and Air National Guard units and personnel into the U.S. Army and (since 1947) the U.S. Air Force.
+The National Defense Act Amendments of 1933 created the Guard and provides for the integration of Army National Guard and Air National Guard units and personnel into the U.S. Army and (since 1947) the U.S. Air Force.

 The United States has engaged in over 400 military interventions since its founding in 1776, with over half of these occurring between 1950 and 2019.

-In 1958, the National Aeronautics and Space Administration (NASA) was established, marking the beginning of the U.S. space program.
+In 1958, the National Aeronautics and Space Administration (NASA) was established, marking the beginning of the United States' space program.

-The idea of wilderness has shaped the management of public lands since the passing of the Wilderness Act in 1964.
+The idea of wilderness has shaped the management of public lands since 1964, with the Wilderness Act.

-In 1965, the National Foundation on the Arts and the Humanities was established as an agency of the United States federal government to develop and promote a broadly conceived national policy of support for the humanities and the arts in the United States.
+In 1965, the National Foundation on the Arts and the Humanities was established as an agency of the United States federal government.

-In 1969, NASA's Apollo 11 mission achieved the first crewed Moon landing, a significant milestone for the agency.
+In 1969, the Apollo 11 mission achieved the first crewed Moon landing, a significant milestone for NASA.

 In February 1970, National Public Radio (NPR) was incorporated under the Public Broadcasting Act of 1967.

-In 1973, defiance of the military draft lead to the end of conscription in the U.S.
+In 1973, open defiance of the military draft led to the end of conscription in the U.S.

 The Endangered Species Act of 1973 provides a way to protect threatened and endangered species and their habitats.